-The Audit Committee of the Board of Directors has appointed Deloitte & Touche, LLP ("Deloitte") as our independent registered public accounting firm (the "Independent Auditor") to perform reviews of our interim consolidated financial statements to be included in our fiscal 2019 Quarterly Reports on Form 10-Q and to audit our annual consolidated financial statements and our internal control over financial reporting for fiscal 2019, and it recommends that the shareholders vote for ratification of such appointment.
-A representative of Deloitte is expected to be present at the Annual Meeting, will have the opportunity to make a statement, and is expected to be available to respond to appropriate questions.
+The Audit Committee of the Board of Directors has appointed Deloitte & Touche, LLP ("Deloitte") as our independent registered public accounting firm (the "Independent Auditor") to perform reviews of our interim consolidated financial statements to be included in our fiscal 2020 Quarterly Reports on Form 10-Q and to audit our annual consolidated financial statements and our internal control over financial reporting for fiscal 2020, and it recommends that the shareholders vote for ratification of such appointment.
+A representative from Deloitte is expected to be present at the Annual Meeting, will have the opportunity to make a statement, and is expected to be available to respond to appropriate questions.

-Recent Change in Auditor
+Change in Auditor in Fiscal 2018

-As reported on the Company's Current Report on Form 8-K filed on September 15, 2017 (the "Change in Auditor 8-K"), effective September 12, 2017, the Audit Committee dismissed Ernst & Young LLP ("EY") as the Company's independent registered public accounting firm and appointed Deloitte to serve in this role for the fiscal year ended April 28, 2018.
+As reported on a Current Report on Form 8-K filed on September 15, 2017 (the "Change in Auditor 8-K"), effective September 12, 2017, the Audit Committee dismissed Ernst & Young LLP ("EY") as the Company's independent registered public accounting firm and appointed Deloitte to serve in this role for the fiscal year ended April 28, 2018.
 For more information, see the Change in Auditor 8-K, as amended by the Current Report on Form 8-K/A (Amendment No. 1) filed on December 1, 2017.
-A representative of EY is not expected to be present at the Annual Meeting.

 EY audited the consolidated financial statements of the Company for the fiscal years ended April 29, 2017 and April 30, 2016.
-EY's audit reports for each of these fiscal years did not contain an adverse opinion or a disclaimer of opinion and, were not qualified or modified as to uncertainty, audit scope, or accounting principle.
+EY's audit reports for each of these fiscal years did not contain an adverse opinion or a disclaimer of opinion and were not qualified or modified as to uncertainty, audit scope, or accounting principle.

-During our two most recent fiscal years ended April 29, 2017 and April 30, 2016 and during the subsequent interim period from April 30, 2017 through September 12, 2017, (i) there were no disagreements with EY on any matter of accounting principles or practices, financial statement disclosure or auditing scope or procedures that, if not resolved to EY's satisfaction, would have caused EY to make reference to the subject matter of the disagreement in connection with its reports and (ii) there were no "reportable events" as defined in Item 304(a)(1)(v) of Regulation S-K.
+During the fiscal years ended April 29, 2017 and April 30, 2016 and during the subsequent interim period from April 30, 2017 through September 12, 2017, (i) there were no disagreements with EY on any matter of accounting principles or practices, financial statement disclosure or auditing scope or procedures that, if not resolved to EY's satisfaction, would have caused EY to make reference to the subject matter of the disagreement in connection with its reports and (ii) there were no "reportable events" as defined in Item 304(a)(1)(v) of Regulation S-K.

-The Company provided EY with a copy of the Change in Auditor 8-K and requested EY to furnish the Company with a letter addressed to the Securities and Exchange Commission stating whether it agrees with the statements contained in the Change in Auditor 8-K. The Company received the requested letter from EY, and a copy of EY's letter was attached as Exhibit 16.1 to the Change in Auditor 8-K.
+The Company provided EY with a copy of the Change in Auditor 8-K and requested EY to furnish the Company with a letter addressed to the SEC stating whether it agrees with the statements contained in the Change in Auditor 8-K. The Company received the requested letter from EY, and a copy of EY's letter was attached as Exhibit 16.1 to the Change in Auditor 8-K.

-During the two most recent fiscal years ended April 29, 2017 and April 30, 2016 and during the subsequent interim period from April 30, 2017 through September 12, 2017, neither we nor anyone on our behalf consulted Deloitte regarding either (i) the application of accounting principles to a specified transaction, either completed or proposed, or the type of audit opinion that might be rendered on our financial statements, and neither a written report nor oral advice was provided to us that Deloitte concluded was an important factor considered by us in reaching a decision as to any accounting, auditing or financial reporting issue, or (ii) any matter that was either the subject of a "disagreement" (as defined in Item 304(a)(1)(iv) of Regulation S-K) or a "reportable event" (as defined in Item 304(a)(1)(v) of Regulation S-K).
+During the fiscal years ended April 29, 2017 and April 30, 2016 and during the subsequent interim period from April 30, 2017 through September 12, 2017, neither we nor anyone on our behalf consulted Deloitte regarding either (i) the application of accounting principles to a specified transaction, either completed or proposed, or the type of audit opinion that might be rendered on our financial statements, and neither a written report nor oral advice was provided to us that Deloitte concluded was an important factor considered by us in reaching a decision as to any accounting, auditing or financial reporting issue, or (ii) any matter that was either the subject of a "disagreement" (as defined in Item 304(a)(1)(iv) of Regulation S-K) or a "reportable event" (as defined in Item 304(a) (1)(v) of Regulation S-K).